-Revenue Recognition - Performance Obligation Satisfied Over Time

-The Company reflects revenues relating to performance obligations satisfied over time using the percentage-of-completion approach of accounting.
-The Company uses the input method of percentage-of-completion accounting, whereby actual input costs as a percentage of estimated total costs is used as the basis for determining the extent to which performance obligations are satisfied.
-The input method of percentage-of-completion of the transfer of control to the customer, as the Company is able to recover costs incurred relating to the satisfaction of the associated performance obligation.
+Revenue Recognition - Performance Obligation Satisfied Over Time input method of percentage-of-completion accounting provides a faithful depiction of the transfer of control to the customer, as the Company is able to recover costs incurred relating to the satisfaction of the associated performance obligation.
 This approach to revenue recognition requires management to make a number of estimates and assumptions surrounding the expected profitability of the contract, the estimated degree of completion based on cost progression, and other detailed factors.
 Although these factors are routinely reviewed as part of the project management process, changes in these estimates or assumptions could lead to changes in the revenues recognized in a given period.